 Cleaning the KitchenAid Artisan is fairly easy.
 It has a nice and smooth body which makes a pleasure to swipe down any residues from the mixing.
 Probably it won’t be perfect as it has some hinges and springs here and there but nothing that a damp cloth could not solve in seconds.
 Overall it shouldn’t take longer than cleaning the counter around it.
 The bowl and all the attachments are dishwasher safe except the wire whip which however could be purchased separately on amazon.

 The controls of the machine are quite straightforward:

 Speed control on the left, head lock on the right and a power hub for the extra accessories in the front.

 While upright headlocks are quite common on stand mixers the artisan luckily lacks this feature.
-No worries it just won’t try to kill you by hitting down while you are under it, I promise.
+No worries, it just won’t try to kill us by hitting down while we are under it.
 It makes life much easier for the always busy hands though.

 The KitchenAid Artisan comes with three basic attachments:

 A nylon coated paddle for making cookies, cakes and icings, a nylon coated dough hook -which is actually a cork- for kneading yeasted bread doughs, and a wire whip for incorporating air into cream and eggs.